FrancesCoronel/tbd-interview/README.md

 ## Overview

-The Alamo Research App leverages decentralized technologies to provide a secure and collaborative environment for scientists.
+The Los Alamos Research App leverages decentralized technologies to provide a secure and collaborative environment for scientists.

 By using DIDs, decentralized storage, encrypted communication, and specialized collaboration protocols, ARA ensures that sensitive research data is handled with the utmost confidentiality and integrity.